sequelize/sequelize/docs/docs/models.md

 ### max - Get the greatest value of a specific attribute within a specific table

-And here is a method for getting the max value of an attribute&colon;
+And here is a method for getting the max value of an attribute&colon;f

 ```js
 /*